(New England) Contra

 ladies Allemande left,

-turn neighbour by the right - all the way around.
+neighbour Allemande right all the way (turn 360º).
 Forward along the line.

 End couples leave or re-join.